xtofpic/GS1/README.md

-# DataMatrix
+# GS1
-Manage datamatrix code
+Manage gs1 code

 The idea of this library is to have well defined functions signatures in library.
 Instead of passing datamatrix code as a generic string in functions, you may pass only ai you need, and be sure ai is well formed.